Dental negligence claims | Man receiving dental treatment

-It was certainly interesting to read The Dental Defence Union (DDU) recently blaming legal costs relating to cases alleging the negligent treatment of patients as a reason for many dentists not taking out indemnity cover.
+Given a recent rise in enquiries from concerned dental patients now is a good time to revisit The Dental Defence Union’s (DDU) September 2018 article in which it squarely blamed legal costs relating to cases alleging the negligent treatment of patients as a reason for many dentists not taking out indemnity cover.

 It was quite an astonishing claim.